 Traditional Dress of Switzerland for Men

-The Swiss men in Alpine region generally wear the lederhosen, which is basically knee-length pants with suspenders, often made from leather.
+The Swiss men in the Alpine region generally wear the lederhosen, which are basically knee-length pants with suspenders, often made from leather.
 Lederhosen is flexible, durable, and also helps to climb and hike in the mountains terrain.

 Short-sleeved shirts(mainly white), woolen medium knee-socks, and black slip-on shoes are also worn by Swiss men.
 They also preferred to wear a short-brimmed felt hat in the winter season and a wide-brimmed straw hat in summer.
 It adds extra beauty and gives completeness to their traditional outfit.